 LL: Gender, Global, Literary, Visual & Performing Arts

 A requirement that may be fulfilled by courses that examine feminist issues in a global context.
 Choose ONE of the following:

-WGS 325: Feminist Theories (Prerequisite: at least one WGS course) – 4 semester hrs.
+WGS 325: Feminist Theories (Prerequisite: at least one WGS course) – 1 unit (4 semester hrs.)

-WGS 399: Feminism in the Workplace: Field Study in Women’s and Gender Studies (Prerequisite: at least two WGS courses) and internship- 4 semester hrs.
+WGS 398: Feminism in the Workplace: Field Study in Women’s, Gender, and Sexuality Studies (Prerequisite: at least two WGS courses) and internship- 1 unit (4 semester hrs.)